 Over the last few years, I have taken the position that I’ll ask for the sale no less than seven times.
 When you do this, it’s important to make it feel natural.
 Your prospect must not feel pressured.
 This requires a delicate hand and the right questions.

 If you’d like to try the “Close Seven Times” method, after being shut down you’ve got to find six more ways to get back in there to take another swing.
-For example, if my customer said, “I’d like to think about it.”
+To illustrate, if my customer said, “I’d like to think about it.”
 I might say, “Of course.
-You know, my experience shows that when someone says they’d like to think about something, they usually have questions.
+You know, it’s my experience that when someone says they’d like to think about something, they usually have questions.
 What about you?
 What questions do you have?”
 Now, we’re continuing the conversation and working towards a happy result for everyone.

 8. Failure to follow up.

 Through good times and bad, it’s essential to stay in touch with potential customers.
-One big issue is to promise to get information to someone ‘tomorrow’ and, when tomorrow comes, there’s no contact, information or explanation.
-This leads to a loss of credibility that may very well lead to the loss of the sale.
+One horrible misstep is to promise to get information to someone ‘tomorrow’ and, when tomorrow comes, there’s no contact, information or explanation.
+As you can imagine, this leads to a loss of credibility that may very well lead to the loss of the sale.

 9. Customer service after the sale is poor.

 Do you remember how you were all about staying in contact with this person before the sale?
-It was nothing for you to make multiple visits to “touch base”.
+As a matter of fact, it was nothing for you to make multiple visits to “touch base”.
 There were plenty of calls and emails, too.
 Now that it’s a signed deal, you haven’t reached out since you got the check.